pulumi/pulumi/docs/mupack.md

             # variables, keyed by name
         functions:
             # functions, keyed by name
-        types:
+        classes:
-            # types, keyed by name
+            # classes, keyed by name

 Each of these elements may be made accessible outside of the package by attaching the `export: true` attribute: